ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-The private key is needed to sign transactions and the public key is stored in the wallet’s smart contract.
+The private key is needed to sign messages and the public key is stored in the wallet’s smart contract.

 :::danger IMPORTANT
 It is necessary to output the generated mnemonic seed phrase to the console then save and use it (as detailed in the previous section) in order to use the same key pair each time the wallet’s code is run.